yulingtianxia/MessageThrottle/README.md

 # MessageThrottle

-MessageThrottle is a tool helps you control Objective-C message's forwarding frequency.
+MessageThrottle is a lightweight library helps you control Objective-C message's forwarding frequency.
+It's an implementation of function throttle/debounce developed with Objective-C runtime.

 ## Usage